Malow/MaloWAscensionReroller/README.md

 It will now keep rerolling until you have ALL must-haves AND you have a score of 7 or better.
 Strong spells gives 5 score, decent spells give 2 score and weak spells give 1 score.
 You can customize the required score and the values for the different tiers of spells by providing additional arguments to "/mar enable", like:
 /mar enable 15 7 4 2
 This example will require 15 score total, strong spells will give 7 score, decent spells will give 4 score, and weak spells will give 2 score.
+Must-have spells do not use the scoring system at all, if you don't provide any Strong/Decent/weak spells then the scoring system will be automatically disabled since it's impossible to get any score without spells in those tiers.
+Note that if you for example want 3 specific spells 100%, and for your fourth spell you want 1 of 5 possible good spells, then if you add those 3 first spells as must-haves, and you add the other 5 spells as Strong spells, the scoring system will only be active on that last spell, and you need to modify the required-score and/or the score given from strong spells to ensure that getting a single strong spell gives enough score to meet the required score.
+If you don't do this the roll can never be successful.

 If you notice that the server is not responding quickly enough you can change the delay by running "/mar setdelay 1".
 The default delay is 0.5.